"You Are Innocent Until Proven Guilty"

 We have implied consent laws in this state that require drivers to submit to a breath or blood test if pulled over by a police officer.
 If you refuse to take the test, your driver's license will be automatically suspended for 1 year.
 If you take the test and your BAC is 0.08% or higher, your driver's license will be suspended.

 Within 10 days of your arrest, an administrative DMV hearing must be requested to defend your right to drive.
 Many people who attended these hearings unrepresented are disappointed in the results.
-You will improve your chances of retaining your license with an experienced Gainesville DUI attorney by your side.
+You will improve your chances of retaining your driver license with an experienced DUI attorney in Gainesville, Florida, by your side.

 Frequently Asked Questions